 This summer, I will read to you from a book called The Little House in the Big Woods, by Laura Ingalls Wilder.
-I will only read the first chapter as an introduction.
 Each chapter in this book stands on its own.
 It is about a little girl who grows up in the American wilderness about a hundred and fifty years ago.
-At the time America was an undeveloped country without modern factories, electricity, roads or cars.
+(A wilderness is a wild place without buildings, cities or streets.)
+At the time America was an undeveloped (poor and without modern industry) country without modern factories, electricity, roads or cars.

 To make reading easier I will add definitions or notes in brackets after the first time less common words are used.
 So there will be many bracketed notes at the beginning and few at the end.
 I will only make minor changes to the original text to use UK spelling or to simplify meanings.
 If you like the book, I will tell you where to get a copy at the end of the summer.

-Once upon a time, long ago in America, a little girl lived in the Big Woods of Wisconsin (a place in America), in a little grey house made of logs (whole tree trunks).
+Once upon a time, long ago in America, a little girl lived in the Big Woods1 of Wisconsin (a place in America), in a little grey house made of logs (whole tree trunks).

 The great, dark trees of the Big Woods stood all around the house, and beyond them were other trees and beyond them were more trees.
 As far as a man could go to the north in a day, or a week, or a whole month, there was nothing but woods.
 There were no houses.
 There were no roads.
 There were no people.
 There were only trees and the wild animals who had their homes among them.